 Subproject A – ManitobaSat-1 Mission (Iris)

 Iris is being developed at the University of Manitoba by the Space Technologies and Advanced Research Laboratory (STARLab) in collaboration with the Centre for Terrestrial and Planetary Exploration (C-TAPE) at University of Winnipeg, York University, the Interlake School Division, and Magellan Aerospace, our industrial partner.
 Iris has completed its critical design phase and is now into Assembly, Integration and Test (AIT) at the Advanced Satellite Integration Facility (ASIF).
 Over the next year, the satellite will be assembled and tested over a wide range of environments including launch vibration, thermal vacuum and deployment shock.
-Iris has a planned launch date in early 2022 through launch provider, Nanoracks.
+Iris has a planned launch date in mid 2022 through launch provider, Nanoracks.

 Subproject B – Innovative Project Management for Satellite Missions